What a fascinating question! Imagining how your art might be

 the blending of disciplines.

-"The Bridge of Peace: A Colorful Journey to Freedom.
+"The Bridge of Peace: A Colorful Journey to

 What a future viewer might notice first: